lightlace/cpp-docs.de-de/docs/error-messages/compiler-errors-2/compiler-error-c3287.md

  Benutzerdefinierte Auflistungsklassen müssen Definitionen für `MoveNext` und `Current`enthalten.

- Finden Sie unter [Vorgehensweise: Iterate Over a User-Defined-Auflistung mit für die einzelnen](../../dotnet/how-to-iterate-over-a-user-defined-collection-with-for-each.md) für Weitere Informationen.
+ Weitere Informationen finden Sie unter [How to: Iterate Over a User-Defined Collection with for each](../../dotnet/how-to-iterate-over-a-user-defined-collection-with-for-each.md) .

 ## <a name="example"></a>Beispiel
  Im folgenden Beispiel wird C3287 generiert: